Guide To The Getty Villa In Los Angeles, What To See + Tips

 It reproduces a 1st century pavement from the Villa dei Papiri.
 Yellow and gray triangles form a geometric pattern of 22 concentric circles.

 In the center is an illusionistic polychrome marble circle.
 The original circle was one of the first things to be excavated at the ancient villa, marking the official discovery of the Villa dei Papiri.
-The original is in the National Museum of Naples.
+The original is in the National Archaeological Museum of Naples.

-The centerpiece of the room is the famous Landsdowne Hercules.
 It’s one of the Getty’s prize possessions and the piece that inspired Getty to recreate the Villa dei Papri.
 He purchased it in 1951 from the Marquess of Landsdowne.

 statue of Leda and the Swan in the Temple of Hercules